 Ancient Polynesians were some of the greatest navigators in history, able to travel great distances between islands without a compass, map, or sextant.
 They did this by learning to notice the subtle cues in their environment when land was far out of sight, like the stars, but also the species of birds, air and sea interference patterns caused by distant islands, and the type and movement of clouds, each of which revealed their position among the islands.

 It’s not that these people have better eyes or ears than the rest of us, but they have learned to be sensitive to subtle patterns in their environment that usually escape our notice.

 A relatively new discovery of neuroscience is that multiple areas of the brain work together to create what is called the default mode network.
 It may be the part of our brain that’s responsible for many internally directed thoughts, like when we think about others, about ourselves, remember the past, and plan for the future.

-It was originally called the task-negative network, as it becomes inactive when we focus on our external environment or on tasks.
+The default mode network tends to become inactive when we focus on our external environment or on specific tasks.
 When this happens, areas associated with our visual perception and attention become more active.

 The majority of the volunteers rated their experience to be among the top five most meaningful experiences of their lives.

 But it’s not just our immediate environment that is richer and fuller than it appears at first glance.

 The further and deeper that science looks into the universe, the more complexity it finds.